-I will use Canvas to post homework assignments, homework solutions, and other information pertaining to the course materials.
-You should check your email and the Canvas on a regular basis.
-In case, I use any teaching materials not from the text book, I will post those lecture notes in Canvas.
-Lecture notes I prepared for enhancement of your participation in class.
-You need to read the text book prior to class or after the class, please!
+I will use Canvas to post homework assignments, homework solutions, and other information about the course materials.
+You should check your email and the Canvas regularly.
+In case I use any teaching materials not from the textbook, I will post those lecture notes on Canvas.
+Lecture notes I prepared for enhancement of your class participation.
+You need to read the textbook before class or after the class, please!